Most feel it’s not a good time to buy.

 According to Business Insider, millennials are buying homes at a slower-than-usual rate.
 In the past, 25 to 34 was the typical age to start shopping for houses, but it seems millennials are lagging.
 Data show a major deterrent for young people is saving enough money for a down payment.

 Financial inhibitors aside, there is a more universal reason millennials aren’t buying houses: that young people simply have a different set of values.
-They are holding off on marriage, are having kids older, and are moving frequently.
+They are holding off on marriage, are having kids older, and are moving frequently, as noted here.
 Millennial value systems cannot be traced to a single factor, but the following points likely contributed to their shifted priorities:

 - Distrust in the housing market: Childhood during the 2007-09 recession has made first-time homeowners skittish of the market — 78% of millennials consider the recession a factor in their decision on whether and when to buy real estate.